diegofps/mell/README.md

 mell -q en

 # Specify what we want to generate
-mell -d clean -d static -d template -d plugin en
+mell --do clean --do static --do template --do plugin en

 # Only clean the output folder
-mell -d clean en
+mell --do clean en

 # Only generate files from templates
-mell -d template en
+mell --do template en

 # Specify a different style folder.
 This will make mell use the folders template, asset, plugin, and static that inside it.
 mell --style style2 en